 The inlet to the West of the Sunset Beach development site is named Dog Leg Coulee and is also very deep, sheltered and does not dry out.

 There is no time requirement to build at Sunset Beach at Lake Diefenbaker.
 We offer exceptional flexibility to suite your needs.

 The Sunset Beach Building Specification and Development Agreement is registered against the Lot for the protection of the Purchaser and other owners of Lots in the subdivision being developed by the Vendor.
 The agreement has been created for the following considerations:

 The Sunset Beach at Lake Diefenbaker Subdivision is zoned Resort Residential.
 Comprehensive information on recreational resort zoning, developing, and building permits can be found here.

-All buildings in the RM of Loreburn over 100 square feet require:
+All buildings in the RM of Loreburn require:

 Cabins, RTM’s, park models or RV’s are all permitted in the Recreational Resort Zoned District of Sunset Beach.

 No - standards in the Sunset Beach Building Specifications Agreement for RVs incorporate the RM of Loreburn Bylaws and Recreational Resort Zoning District requirements.